 A Senior Accountant is an ownership role.
 They run the close process end-to-end, prepare financial statements under US GAAP, handle technically complex entries – ASC 842 lease accounting, multi-entity consolidations, revenue recognition under ASC 606 – and review Staff Accountant work before it goes up the chain.

-Senior Accountants in MAVI's network average 5+ years of US accounting experience and are specifically vetted for technical depth and independent execution.
+Senior Accountants in MAVI's network average five-plus years of US accounting experience and are vetted specifically for technical depth and independent execution.
 They can carry a full close cycle without direction, which is the capability most lean finance teams are actually missing.

-This is the most practical distinction to internalize: a Staff Accountant needs to be managed; a Senior Accountant manages others.
-A Senior Accountant isn't just doing more advanced work – they're reviewing, correcting, and developing the people below them.
+The supervision dynamic is equally important.
+A Staff Accountant needs to be managed; a Senior Accountant manages others.
+They're not just doing more advanced work – they're reviewing, correcting, and developing the people below them.
 When that layer is missing, the CFO or Controller absorbs supervision work they shouldn't be doing.

 What This Means for Your Next Hire

-If your core problem is that foundational work isn't getting done because there aren't enough hands, you need a Staff Accountant.
-If your core problem is that complex accounting work is being done incorrectly, the close isn't owned, or senior staff are being pulled into operational details, you need a Senior Accountant.
+If foundational work isn't getting done because there aren't enough hands, you need a Staff Accountant.
+If complex accounting work is being done incorrectly, the close isn't owned, or senior staff are being pulled into operational details, you need a Senior Accountant.

 Can a Senior Accountant run month-end close independently?